Are we over-vaccinating our pets?

-Dr Schultz suggests no Corona Virus.
-The low prevalence of the disease does not justify use and the disease itself is usually mild and there is no evidence that current vaccines are protective.
+Dr. Schultz suggests no Corona Virus.
+The low prevalence of the disease does not justify the use and the disease itself is usually mild and there is no evidence that current vaccines are protective.

 Kittens: CORE vaccines, Feline Parvo (or Pan Leukopenia), Herpes, and Calicivirus beginning at 6-8 weeks of age, then every 3-4 weeks until 16 weeks or older.
 Then at 1 year and no more often than 3 years thereafter.